hsigge/fizzbuzz_js_hsigge/README.md

 [ ] A PR towards your own master branch

-[ ] Answers to the questions in the README
+[ ] Answers to the questions in the README - *Empathize* Please find the questions and answers in a separate section below *Emphathize*

 ## Getting Started